AlinaTrukhina/weekend-challenge-movie-sagas/README.md

 ## Description

-This project focused on creating a responsive movie gallery website.
+This project focused on creating a responsive movie gallery website using React and Redux-Saga.
+In this project, an additional challenge was to add multiple genres for a movie using multi-select in a drop-down list, and store these genres in a database.

 The movie list will be shown on the main page.
 You can click on a movie to go to its details view - the details view will show the movie's genres and description.